stonea/C-Type-Deduction-Explorer/README.md

 # How the tool helps

-Briefly, this tool uses g++ with -std=c++11 to generate the below table.
+Briefly, this tool uses g++ with -std=c++11 to generate the tables like the one below.
 Each row of the table lists what C++11 will deduce the value of T and x to be when instantiating one of the following templates.

 ``` c++
  int        var              = 1;